-Simultaneously, have carpets washed or vacuumed and if your pet sleeps on your bed or sofa, have it cleaned as well.
-You can even dust some anti-tick & flea powder on your dog's beds, blankets and other bedding items.
+Have your carpets washed or vacuumed.
+Get your pet’s sleeping areas cleaned up as well.
+You can even dust some anti tick and flea powder on your dog's beds, mats, blankets and other bedding items.
 If you don’t tackle the ticks in the surrounding area, they will climb back onto your pet after the effect of the anti-tick and flea shampoo wears off.

 HUFT Tip: Ticks, fleas and their eggs could also hide in the cracks of wooden furniture, door posts, between tiles, etc. Spraying these with a natural solution of Neem oil and ACV can help.
 Remember to keep up the thorough cleaning of the environment.
 This serves to eradicate the current infestation and discourage future ones.

 Lyme disease in dogs is a serious illness and so, many pet parents put in place a long-term preventive plan to keep these pests at bay.
 This reduces the risk of pets getting infected with tick or flea-borne diseases.
 This involves both making your pet and your environment unpleasant for ticks to infest.

 Sprinkling diatomaceous earth around your pet’s bedding or in the garden has worked well in the past for pests like ticks.
 Solutions like Apple Cider Vinegar and neem oil have natural insect-repelling properties which have helped to keep these parasites at bay.
 Regular cleaning of your carpets, curtains and upholstery is also recommended.